 - 1. Check that your microphone is properly connected to the sound card in your computer.
-It needs to be plugged into the microphone jack, not the line in jack, etc. - 3.
+It needs to be plugged into the microphone jack, not the line-in jack, etc. - Check to see if you can record with Windows Sound Recorder.
+Select Start > All Programs > Accessories > Sound Recorder. - 3.
 Try a different microphone. - 4.
 Test to see if sound recording is working in another audio application. - 5.
 Try updating/reinstalling the sound card drivers. - 6.
 Try a different sound card.